Q and A

 Do you have a dress code?

 Yes.
-We ask that all students wear clothes on our on-site learning days.
+We ask that all students and staff wear clothes on our on-site learning days.
 We do not allow t-shirts or other clothing that have words or phrases that are demeaning or hateful toward others.